MathStuff/Matrices/README.md

 Matrix["col_3","col_1","col_2"] == Matrix.select(("col_3","col_1","col_2"))

 #Use index column for row indices
-#Return the rows where the index matches the 'value'
+#Return the rows where the level 1 label matches the value
-Matrix.ind[value]
+Matrix.level[1].ind[value]

-#Return the rows from val1's first appearance until val2's first appearance with only 'col_4' column
+#Return the "col_4" column of rows using level 3 labels starting with val1's first appearance and ending with the row before val2's first appearance
-Matrix.ind[val1:val2,"col_4"]
+Matrix.level[3].ind[val1:val2,"col_4"]
 ```
 ----------------------------------------
 ##### Filter out depending on what you need